Confluence of an extension of Combinatory Logic by Boolean constants: Confluence proof

-\end{itemize} Because of the third condition, an $a$-contractum of an $a$-redex is not unique.
-The relation of \emph{$a$-contraction} is defined inductively in the expected way.
-The notations $\xto[a]{}$, $\xto[a]{*}$, $\xto[i,a]{}$, etc.~are used accordingly.
-Note that any $a$-redex is an $s$-redex. \end{definition}

-\begin{lemma} If $t' \xto[a]{} t$ then $t' \xto[s]{} \cdot \xfrom[s]{*} t$, and hence $\erase{t'} =_\CLC \erase{t}$. \end{lemma}
+\begin{lemma} If $t' \to_a t$ then $t' \to_s \cdot \leftidx{{}_s^*}{\from} t$, and hence $\erase{t'} =_\sCLC \erase{t}$. \end{lemma}

-The above simple lemma implies that the conditions in significant reduction rules are stable under $a$-contraction and $a$-expansion.
-Note that if $t' \xto[a]{} t$ then not necessarily $t' \xto[s]{} t$ because of the third condition in Definition~\ref{def_a_redex}.
+The above simple lemma implies that the conditions in significant reduction rules are stable under $a$-reduction and $a$-expansion.
+Note that if $t' \to_a t$ then not necessarily $t' \to_s t$ because of the third point in Definition~\ref{def_a_redex}.